o3de/o3de.org/content/docs/userguide/animation/editor/customizing-state-machines-with-sparse-motion-sets.md

 ![\[You can specify an unassigned motion entry to a sparse motion set.\]](/images/userguide/actor-animation/animation-editor-sparse-motion-sets.png)

-## Hierarchical Motion Sets and Overwriting Motion Entries<a name="hierarchy-motion-sets-and-overwriting-motion-entries"></a>
+## Hierarchical Motion Sets and Overwriting Motion Entries {#hierarchy-motion-sets-and-overwriting-motion-entries}

 A motion set can contain child motion sets that are stored in the same file\.
 Child motion sets inherit all motion entries from the parent\.